 According to the 2011 census, Old Rite Russian Christians are mainly located in Moldavia and Dobrogea.
 Of the 64,337 Muslims accounted for in the 2011 census, 43,279 live in the southeast near Constanta.
 Most Greek Catholics reside in Transylvania.
 Protestants of various denominations and Roman Catholics reside primarily in Transylvania.
-Orthodox and Greek Catholic ethnic Ukrainians live mostly in the north.
+Orthodox and ethnic Ukrainian Greek Catholics live mostly in the north.
 Orthodox ethnic Serbs are primarily in Banat.
 Members of the Armenian Apostolic Church are concentrated in Moldavia and the south.
 Virtually all members of the Protestant Reformed and Unitarian Churches of Transylvania are ethnic Hungarians.
 More than half of the Roman Catholic and Evangelical Lutheran Churches in Transylvania are composed of ethnic Hungarians.
 Approximately 40 percent of the country’s Jewish population of 3,400 resides in Bucharest.

 Section II.
 Status of Government Respect for Religious Freedom

 The constitution prohibits restricting freedom of thought, opinion, conscience, or religious beliefs, as well as forcing individuals to espouse a religious belief contrary to their convictions.
 It stipulates all religions are independent from the state and have the freedom to organize “in accordance with their own statutes” under terms defined by the law.
 The law on religious freedom and religious denominations specifies the state’s recognition of the “important role of the Romanian Orthodox Church” as well as the role of “other churches and denominations as recognized by the national history” of the country.